 Googlebot can also be sent to an alternate version of the same page.
 It’s the content or presentation of the page that changes, not the URL.

-SEO split testing, on the other hand, involves grouping statistically similar pages and running a test on those groups (as opposed to on an individual page).
+This type of testing is not to be confused with SEO split testing, which involves grouping statistically similar pages and running a test on those groups (as opposed to on an individual page).
+These are unique pages with unique URLs.

-Here’s a graphic to illustrate the difference:
+Here’s a graphic to illustrate the difference between A/B testing and SEO split testing:

 Automation Page Graphics v4.0_Implent SEO Testing_Final(A/B testing creates multiple versions of the same landing page.)

 Follow along with our blog on how to run a successful SEO test if this type of testing is your goal.
+If you're interested in A/B testing specifically, stick around!

 Does A/B Testing Hurt SEO?